-5G is expected to be the next game-changer in ICT.
+5G is expected to be the next game-changer in the telecom industry.
 This latest upgrade in cellular technology promises to meet the need for faster internet speeds, better security, and the ability to accommodate billions of connected devices in the coming years.
 And it’s almost here.
 According to industry analysts, 5G will be rolled out in most countries by 2020.

 There’s tremendous activity around the development of 5G network and devices.
-According to Netscribes technology research, there has been a 300% increase in the number of related patent publications in 2017 since 2015.
+According to Netscribes IP research, there has been a 300% increase in the number of related patent publications in 2017 since 2015.

 Fig 1: Number of 5G patent publications from 2012 to 2017